Sharp PC-3000: Peripherals

 The machine was one of the first to support the PC card interface, at the time known as PCMCIA.

 Printers, floppy drives, dial-up modems, Fax modems were among the supported peripheral devices.

 System software

-Choice were MS-DOS 3.3 and Microsoft Windows 3.0 (running in real mode with a mouse).
+MS-DOS 3.3 is installed.
+It is possible to run Microsoft Windows 3.0 (running in real mode with a mouse), albeit quite slowly.

 Application software

 The machine came with a suite of built in application providing a simple word processor, calculator and 1-2-3 compatible spreadsheet.

-With some tweaking, it was also possible to run WordPerfect, Windows Word and Windows Excel.
+With some tweaking, it was also possible to run WordPerfect, Microsoft Word and Microsoft Excel.

 Sharp PC-3100

 A 2 MB model was produced: the 3100.